ibokuri/concepts/README.md

 - `field` - Specifies that a type contains a given field.
 - `float` - Specifies that a type is a floating-point type.
 - `integral` - Specifies that a type is an integral type.
+- `method` - Specifies that a type contains a given function.
 - `packed` - Specifies that a type has a `packed` in-memory layout.
 - `same` - Specifies that a type is the same as another type.
 - `signedIntegral` - Specifies that a type is an integral type that is signed.